macroxue/freecell/README.md

  * Tap on the "Free Cell" logo to show/hide the menu bar.
  * Undo/redo the moves to explore alternatives.
  * Tap on the "Time" label to show/hide time.
+ * Tap on the "#" sign to get a solution for any game between 1 and 221,000.

 # FreeCell solver